What is a Neck Sprain?

-Inefficient, weak, or neck muscles that lack endurance can lead to poor neck joint stabilisation and subsequent injury to your neck muscles, ligaments, joints or even spinal discs.
+Inefficient, weak, or neck muscles that lack endurance can lead to vulnerable neck joint stabilisation and subsequent injury to your neck muscles, ligaments, joints or even spinal discs.

-Poor posture when sitting, standing and lifting at work, can place unnecessary stress upon your neck and spine.
-With muscle fatigue or overstretching, your ligaments and discs can stretch and this places spinal joint muscles and nerves under pain-causing pressure or strain, that results in neck or back pain.
+Poor posture when sitting, standing and lifting at work can place unnecessary stress upon your neck and spine.
+With muscle fatigue or overstretching, your ligaments and discs can stretch, and this puts spinal joint muscles and nerves under pain-causing pressure or strain that results in neck or back pain.

 Neck Ligament Sprains

-Ligaments are the strong fibrous bands that limit the amount of movement at available at each spinal level.
+Ligaments are the durable, fibrous bands that limit the amount of movement available at each spinal level.
 Stretching ligaments too far or too quickly will tear them with subsequent bleeding into the surrounding tissues, causing swelling, muscular spasm and pain.

-Awkward lifting, sports injuries (concussion or collisions) and motor vehicle accidents (whiplash) are very common causes.
+Awkward lifting, sports injuries (concussion or collisions) and motor vehicle accidents (whiplash) are prevalent causes.
 Just as in other regions of the body, physiotherapy hastens ligament healing and relieves pain so that you can enjoy life again as soon as possible.